vesuxyz/docs/blog/2025-11-28-unified-liquidity/index.md

 :::info TL;DR
 - All USDC.e and V1 positions will move to native USDC and V2 pools
-- STRK Rewards continue for native USDC
+- STRK rewards continue for native USDC
 - V1 pools will stay active but in a limited mode
 - A 1-click migration will be available in the Vesu UI
 :::